MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/index.md

 ## Training and access:

-**MIT Winter Break Closing:** The Breakerspace lab and lounge will be closed from December 23, 2023 through January 1, 2023.
+**Hours:**

-**Hours:** The lounge is open 8 AM to midnight, seven days/week once you request access and agree to lounge policies.
-The lab is open 10 AM to 10 PM weekdays, and 12 PM to 5 PM weekends for trained users.
+The [Breakerspace Lounge](./lounge.html) is open 8 AM to midnight, seven days/week once you request access and agree to lounge policies.

+The [Breakerspace Lab](./lab.html) is open 10 AM to 10 PM weekdays, and 12 PM to 5 PM weekends for trained users.

 **Open to All Undergraduates:** Regardless of your major or interests, Breakerspace welcomes all MIT undergraduates.
 Whether you’re a biologist, philosopher, or an economics major, satisfy your curiosity about the materials that make up the world—or just come in, make an espresso, and relax.